scikit-learn/blog/_posts/2024-08-06-czi-eoss6-announcement.md

   {% include postauthor.html %}
 </div>

-We are delighted to announce that `scikit-learn` is awarded a grant from the [Chan Zuckerberg Initiative (CZI)](https://chanzuckerberg.com/)'s [Essential Open Source Software for Science (EOSS)](https://chanzuckerberg.com/rfa/essential-open-source-software-for-science/)
+We are delighted to announce that `scikit-learn` has been awarded a grant from the [Chan Zuckerberg Initiative (CZI)](https://chanzuckerberg.com/)'s [Essential Open Source Software for Science (EOSS)](https://chanzuckerberg.com/rfa/essential-open-source-software-for-science/)